brn/rxx/modules/core/README.md

 - We remove all `shouldComponentUpdate` from React by create each props as RxJS.Observable.
 - We built more redux user friendly Model-View-Intent framework than [cyclejs](http://cycle.js.org/).
+- Asynchronous process is no more problem, StateHandler make it easy and clean.
 - Command line tool has been prepared! as `@react-mvi/cli`

 Inspired by